zf4223v1ms7/nexus-sdk/docs/cli.md

 - Each top-level value is an object and its keys refer to the _input port names_ of each vertex (this object can be empty if the vertex has no input ports)
 - Values of the second-level object are the data that should be passed to each input port

-The `--encrypt` argument accepts a space-separated list of `vertex.port` pairs.
-The data on these ports will be encrypted before being sent to the chain.
+Data for encrypted ports are automatically encrypted before being sent on-chain.

 The `--inspect` argument automatically triggers `nexus dag inspect-execution` upon submitting the execution transaction.